bs2kbs2k/smlinux/README.md

 ## **What does the InstallR96 option do?**

 On render96ex, this will apply Render 96's latest SGI model pack, currently version 1.42.
 On sm64ex-coop a co-op specific version that includes Luigi is used, otherwise version 1.3 is used.

 For sm64nx, this will add paks for both SGI Models (version 1.3) and Render 96's HD Texture pak.

+## **What does the FPS60 option do?**

+On repositories that provide a 60fps patch (currently sm64-port and sm64ex-nightly) it will be applied when this option set to 1, and reverse applied when set to 0.
+Note that some forks (such as sm64ex-coop, cheaterex, and sm64nx) are already 60fps without a patch.
+The currently available patch for sm64ex uses interpolation and may require adjustments to in-game vsync setting for smooth performance, and may not work correctly on displays that aren't 60Hz and may not perform well on older computers.

 ## **What about other branches?**